 Project Manager, Kyle Crose of PRG Scenic Technologies, contacted Big Image Systems to produce two banners with the studio numbers 27 and 30 printed on them and a “Kabuki Drop” that featured a photo of Close’s face and required a “flowy fabric.”

-Big Image is always learning about new materials and testing products when these become available while investing in refining and improving printing technology.
-Since not all theatrical materials can be printed on, it’s important to let designers know what can and can’t be accomplished.
-In this case, a theatrical silk material had been specified.
-However, one that could be dropped repeatedly without affecting the printed surface wasn’t available.
+Big Image is always learning about new fabrics and testing products.
+Since virtually all theatrical fabrics can be printed on, it’s important to let designers know the different properties of the different fabrics.
+In this case, a theatrical silk fabric had been specified.

 Photo courtesy of the Palace Theatre, NYC

 Crose collaborated with Big Image to select Cloth 201 HzN for printing the banners.
-This material is ideal for backlighting and is commonly used for film sets.
+This fabric is ideal for backlighting and is often used for stage backdrops, film studios etc.

 According to Crose, the completed prints ended up looking “pretty perfect.”